mseemann/angular2-mdl-ext/src/components/virtual-table/README.md

 The IntersectionObserver is used for any table resize occurenc!
 Please be aware of using a modern browser ((see here for implementation status)[https://github.com/w3c/IntersectionObserver]) or use the official [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

+If you use the polyfill please do not forget to disable the mutuation observer!
+`(<any>window).IntersectionObserver.prototype.USE_MUTATION_OBSERVER = false;`

 You can disable the IntersectionObserver by adding the directive intersection-observer-disabled.
-Be aware if you are using e.g. the table within @angular-mdl/core tabs component and the virtual table is inital hidden!
+Be aware if you are using e.g. the table within @angular-mdl/core tabs component and the virtual table is inital hidden may data is not loaded as expected.

 ### Usage & API